infostellarinc/stellarstation-api/README.md

 ### Python

-You can install precompiled client stubs for Python with `pip` command.
+We provide precompiled client stubs for Python.
+Python users can install them with `pip`.

 ```bash
 $  pip install --upgrade stellarstation